 Your doctor will be able to help you with this, as well as confirming whether or not you are fit to travel.
 They will be able to prescribe extra medication should you need it, and provide you with a letter detailing your stoma (if necessary) and prescriptions if you will be travelling by air.
 Some countries have restrictions on certain medications, so it’s worth checking whether yours are permitted before you depart for your destination.
 Speak to your doctor in plenty of time ahead of your departure date, ideally 6-8 weeks in advance, so that you have time to make any extra arrangements.

 If you will be flying and you have a stoma as a result of surgery for a perforated bowel, be aware that it might balloon slightly once you’re airborne.
 This is nothing to worry about, and you should be able to drain the air yourself when you go to the bathroom.
 If your destination is very warm, or if you will be swimming, you might find that your pouch is less adhesive, so you might have to change it more often than you’re used to.
 Be sure to apply sun cream after your barrier is in place, as lotion can also make adhesion tricky.
 There’s more information on travelling with a stoma on the Coloplast website.

-For anything that you are unsure of, ask Mary, our Medical travel insurance expert with over 20 years’ experience, by messaging her directly.
+For anything that you are unsure of, ask our Free Spirit Team by messaging them directly.